jentery/engl425/index.md

 You are welcome to include panels and pages of *Monstress* in your video, if you wish.

-Once you've produced your audio or video review (five minutes), please submit it as an attachment to the "Prompt 3" assignment in Brightspace (link coming soon).
+Once you've produced your audio or video review (five minutes), please submit it as an attachment to the "Prompt 3" assignment in Brightspace.
 MP3, WAV, MP4, MOV, and AVI formats are fine.
 If you relied on a script or notes for your audio or video review, then you may attach those as well in a PDF, DOCX, RTF, HTML, JPG, or PNG file.

 We will use the following criteria and [UVic's official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your review: